H. K. Vedder House, 447 Charles St. (1922)

 “During his service at M.A.C. he constructed a sewer system, directed numerous surveys, constructed bridges, designed systems of plumbing; for outside parties inspecting and building bridges, plotted city subdivisions [including the Oakwood plat], investigated the water power of streams; engineering for electric and steam railroads; planned railroad for Lansing manufactures; state examiner of plots 1907 to 1910.”2

 H. K. Vedder and his wife, née Kate Humphrey Dodd (1866–1923), raised two daughters.
 Prior to living here they resided at № 2 Faculty Row.
-At one time he also served as president of the East Lansing school board.3
+At one time he also served as president of the East Lansing school board, and he was also on the board of directors of the Michigan State Bank at East Lansing.3

 The H. K. Vedder House is an East Lansing Landmark Structure.